French name: Changes of names

-Truly changing one's last name, as opposed to adopting a usage name, is quite complex.
+Legally changing one's last name, as opposed to adopting a usage name, is quite complex.
 Such changes have to be made official by a décret en Conseil d'État issued by the Prime Minister after approval by the Council of State.
 Requests for such changes must be justified by some legitimate interest, for instance, changing from a foreign name difficult to pronounce in French to a simpler name, or changing from a name with unfavorable connotations.